conanc/CV/README.md

 Interests / Hobbies
 ===================
-+ I participate in a number of open-source and software communities, including [Cassandra London](http://www.meetup.com/Cassandra-London/).
++ I participate in a number of open-source and technology communities, including [Cassandra London](http://www.meetup.com/Cassandra-London/), the [London Java Community](http://www.meetup.com/Londonjavacommunity/), and [Cleanweb](http://www.cleanweb.org.uk/).
 + I swim and run regularly, and play squash and football.
 + I'm interested in music technology, and play the drums.
 + I like to read novels.